gareisdev/go-movies-restapi/README.md

 # GO Movies REST API

-This is a little REST API builded with GO, and using JSON files to storage data.
+This is a little REST API built with GO, and uses JSON files to store data.
 ## Endpoints

 ### Get all movies